 The right joystick on your controller acts like a pushbutton and is used to pause and un-pause the simulator.
 When the sim is paused, a menu will appear near your left downtube.
 Un-pause, and it will be hidden.

-The game is only watching for the position of your hands compared to your head (forward or backward).
+When using hand controllers, the game is only watching for the position of your hands compared to your head (forward or backward).
 Sitting in a chair, you should lean forwards, bending at your waist, to sort of simulate your upper body being prone.
 Trim position is when your hands are roughly under your chin.
 When your hands are pushed forward in front of you, you are slowing the glider: Lean your head further forward and move your hands rearward to speed up.